What type of content do you primarily create?

 Meanwhile, a reverse image search located it immediately.

 As with any emerging technology, expect continuous enhancements.
 The current version may not always be spot-on with citations or identifications, but it's evolving.
-In the meantime, be sure to double check ChatGPT’s references.
+In the meantime, be sure to double check ChatGPT's references.
+It's also worth noting that OpenAI processes uploaded images but doesn't permanently store them, addressing potential privacy concerns.

 Tip: This is where multi-agent prompting—that is, using multiple AI tools for a larger task—comes in handy.
 Where ChatGPT image input falls short, you can take advantage of Lens in Google Photos and Bard.
 Bing also has a reverse image search feature.